mrborges23/Bait-ER/README.md

 [1] 0.009644153
 ```

 One can conclude that sigma is between [-0.035,0.009] with 95% probability, which includes 0 (i.e. neutral evolution).
 This result is in line with the logBF on the table, that for being close to zero, is not suggesting that this position constitutes a target of selection.
-The absolute value of the logBFs can be use to conclude whether a single locus in evolves under netruality or selection:
+The absolute value of the logBFs can be used to conclude whether a single locus in evolves under neutrality or selection:

 |logBF|Evidence for selection|
 |--- |--- |